crate/crate/README.rst

 Debian Package
 --------------

 Crate Launchpad_ Page.
-A package is available for Ubuntu versions Lucid Lync, Saucy Salamander and Precise Pangolin.
+A package is available for the Ubuntu versions Lucid Lync, Saucy Salamander and Precise Pangolin.

 ::